Using Form Templates to Build Forms Faster

 - Brand consistently: Update colors/fonts to match your brand

-- Full ownership: The form is yours to keep and edit
+- Full ownership: Template forms are yours to keep and edit

 - Auto-published: Forms are live immediately with a unique URL